TERREMEMBER/znbase/docs/content/v2.0/tools/dbeaver.md

 ### PostgreSQL JDBC driver

-The [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) can be used with DBeaver to work with YugabyteDB databases.
+The [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) can be used with DBeaver to work with ZNbaseDB databases.

-To connect DBeaver to a YugabyteDB cluster, you need the PostgreSQL JDBC driver installed.
+To connect DBeaver to a ZNbaseDB cluster, you need the PostgreSQL JDBC driver installed.
 To download the current version that supports Java 8 or later, go to the [PostgreSQL JDBC Driver download](https://jdbc.postgresql.org/download.html) page.

 ## Install DBeaver